 For decades, HR organizations have operated with a “softer approach” to business—relying more on intuition and less on hard facts to make workforce decisions.
 It’s an approach that allows HR practitioners to get the job done, but makes it more challenging to align HR strategy with business value.

 Thanks to the digital revolution, it’s now easier for HR departments to make workforce decisions based on concrete data.
 By using a number of tools—or one comprehensive people strategy platform—HR data crunchers can extract meaning and insight from multiple data sources.
 It’s a new level of visibility into workforce activity—one that was considered inconceivable just five years ago.

 On its own, however, data can feel like a foreign language—and that’s why your role as an HR analyst has never been more critical.
 You serve as a domain expert and sole interpreter in a land where others have trouble deriving meaning from workforce data.
 It’s your job to create context and tell the story that the numbers reflect.
 Like a journalist, you must gather disconnected facts and consolidate them to deliver a story.

-To add strategic value and establish credibility, HR analysts should embrace the art of storytelling—by shaping workforce data into a well-crafted narrative that includes all the key elements of any good story: a plot, setting, characters, and conclusion.
+To add strategic value and establish credibility, HR analysts should embrace the art of analytics storytelling—by shaping workforce data into a well-crafted narrative that includes all the key elements of any good story: a plot, setting, characters, and conclusion.

 Here’s how to use those four elements to help tell your analytics story.